Table of Contents

 4.1.6 Line Sizing

-Line sizing is performed by a process engineer.
-Line sizing entails determining optimum pipe size that can convey the desired volume of gas to the customers.
-Line size shall take into consideration future expansion of the gas distribution network.
-It is critical to properly size the line especially when future customers are envisaged.
-This is to ensure that the line can convey the quantity of gas required by all customers.
+A process engineer performs line sizing.
+Line sizing entails determining the optimum pipe size that can convey the desired volume of gas to the customers.
+Line size shall be considered in the future expansion of the gas distribution network.
+It is critical to properly size the line, especially when future customers are envisaged.
+This ensures that the line can convey the quantity of gas required by all customers.

 4.1.7 City Gate Location

-The location of the city gate is very key to any gas distribution network.
-The city gate should be situated such that the length of the transmission line and distribution network is significantly reduced.
-While siting the city gate the location of gas sources such as processing facility, or export pipeline should be properly analysed.
-The detailed hydraulic analysis is required to check gas properties (pressure, temperature) upstream and downstream of the city gate.
+The city gate’s location is key to any gas distribution network.
+The city gate should be situated so the transmission line and distribution network length are significantly reduced.
+While siting the city gate, the location of gas sources such as processing facilities or export pipelines should be properly analysed.
+A detailed hydraulic analysis is required to check gas properties (pressure, temperature) upstream and downstream of the city gate.

 4.1.8 Pipe Materials

 Material selection is very key when planning a gas distribution network.
-Steel pipes are highly susceptible to corrosion compared to ductile iron pipes and plastic pipes.
-Plastic pipes do not corrode, however, they have the lowest strength compared to steel and ductile iron pipes.
-Ductile iron has low weldability compared to steel pipes this necessitates different joining methods.
-Therefore, in selecting materials for a gas distribution network, the advantages and the limitations of any material selected should be carefully examined.
+Steel pipes are more susceptible to corrosion than ductile iron and plastic pipes.
+Plastic pipes do not corrode; however, they have the lowest strength compared to steel and ductile iron pipes.
+Ductile iron has low weldability compared to steel pipes, necessitating different joining methods.
+Therefore, when selecting materials for a gas distribution network, the advantages and limitations of any material should be examined carefully.

-As stated in section 14.1.2 of ASME B31.8 ductile iron pipes manufactured following ANSI A21.52, titled Ductile iron pipes, Centrifugally Cast, for Gas, may be used to in a gas pipeline.
+As stated in section 14.1.2 of ASME B31.8, ductile iron pipes manufactured following ANSI A21.52, such as those centrifugally cast for gas, may be used in a gas pipeline.

-Polyethene Pipes manufacture as per D2513 standard (Polyethylene (PE) Gas Pressure Pipe, Tubing, and Fittings), may be used.
+Polyethene Pipes manufactured according to the D2513 standard (Polyethylene (PE) Gas Pressure Pipe, Tubing, and Fittings) may be used.

-Polyamide-11 (PA-11) pipes manufactured as per ASTM D2517 (Polyethylene (PE) Gas Pressure Pipe, Tubing, and Fittings), ASTM D2517 Reinforced Epoxy Resin Gas Pressure Pipe and Fittings may be used on the gas distribution network
+Polyamide-11 (PA-11) pipes manufactured according to ASTM D2517 (Polyethylene (PE) Gas Pressure Pipe, Tubing, and Fittings) and ASTM D2517 Reinforced Epoxy Resin Gas Pressure Pipe and Fittings may be used in the gas distribution network.

 4.1.9 Pipeline Route

-The distribution network shall be routed such that gas can be economically and efficiently transported to gas consumers.
-The pipeline shall be routed such that the pipeline is close to consumers.
-Also, the routing shall take into consideration future customers.
+The distribution network shall be routed so that gas can be economically and efficiently transported to gas consumers.
+The pipeline shall be routed so that it is close to consumers.
+The routing shall also take into consideration future customers.

 4.1.10 Permitting and Regulations

 Permitting is an essential factor while planning a gas distribution pipeline.
-Permitting procedures varies across countries.
-The permit is the certifying document showing that a pipeline can be installed in the designed route as per specified standard.
+Permitting procedures vary across countries.
+The permit is the certifying document showing that a pipeline can be installed in the designed route as per the specified standard.
 For example, in Nigeria, pipeline permitting is performed by the Department of Petroleum Resources (DPR).
-The permitting procedure is performed in adherence to the Oil Pipeline Act.
+The procedure is performed in adherence to the Oil Pipeline Act.

-Before construction activities all permits from government agencies including Ministry of transportation (for pipeline road crossing and railway crossings), waterways (for pipeline river crossing), etc. shall be obtained.
+Before construction activities, all permits from government agencies, including the Ministry of Transportation (for pipeline road crossings and railway crossings), waterways (for pipeline river crossings), etc., shall be obtained.

 4.1.11 Pipeline Fittings

-When planning a gas distribution network, a critical analysis of the fittings to be used shall be performed.
+When planning a gas distribution network, a critical analysis of the fittings will be performed.
 Some of the fittings’ requirement is explained below:

 Bends

-Main distribution line may be pigged depending on client and code requirements.
+The main distribution line may be pigged depending on client and code requirements.
 When lines are to be pigged, all bends shall meet the requirement of the proposed pigging tools.
-Some pigging tools require 5D bends for easy passage of the tool, therefore the bends must satisfy the 5D bend radius
+Some pigging tools require 5D bends to pass the tool easily; therefore, the bends must satisfy the 5D bend radius.

 Barred Tee

-Barred tees are used on piggable main lines.
-The barred tee specified shall meet the temperature, pressure and pigging requirements.
-The barred tee shall be installed at all branches from the mainline this is to ensure that pigging tool is not stock at branch connections.
+Barred tees are used on peggable main lines.
+The specified barred tee shall meet the temperature, pressure, and pigging requirements.
+The barred tee shall be installed at all branches from the mainline to ensure that the pigging tool is not in stock at branch connections.

 Flanges

-Flanges are key connecting elements used in a gas distribution network.
-When flanges are used in a gas distribution system, they are the weakest link where gas leakages can occur.
-The specified flange class shall meet the pressure and temperature requirement of line.
+Flanges are key connecting elements in a gas distribution network.
+They are the weakest link where gas leakages can occur.
+The specified flange class shall meet the line’s pressure and temperature requirements.

 4.1.12 Pipeline Burial Depth

-Pipeline transporting gas should be buried at appropriate depth as per design codes and standard such as section 841.1.11 of ASME B31.8.
-Also, local guidelines requirements are mandatory and supersede any international standard requirement.
-Actual pipeline burial depth shall be decided after critical examination of the pipeline route taking into consideration pipeline safety and other considerations.
+Pipelines transporting gas should be buried at an appropriate depth per design codes and standards, such as section 841.1.11 of ASME B31.8.
+Also, local guidelines are mandatory and supersede any international standard requirement.
+The actual pipeline burial depth shall be decided after critically examining the pipeline route, considering pipeline safety, and other considerations.

 4.1.13 Pipeline Integrity Assessment

 Pipeline integrity assessment ensures that the pipeline is operated safely.
-During the conceptual stage of the project, the envisaged method of assessment shall be analysed.
-There are several integrity assessment methods such as ultrasonic testing, pigging with intelligent tools etc.
+The envisaged assessment method shall be analysed during the project’s conceptual stage.
+Several integrity assessment methods exist, such as ultrasonic testing, pigging with intelligent tools, etc.

 4.1.14 Cost of Building the Gas Distribution Network

-A proper cost estimate shall be performed during the design of a gas distribution system to determine the feasibility of the project.
+A proper cost estimate shall be performed during the design of a gas distribution system to determine the project’s feasibility.
 The capital expenditure (CAPEX) and operating expenditure (OPEX) shall be analysed to determine if the project is feasible.
-CAPEX is a category of expenses that results from the design stage of the project to the commissioning stage while operating expenditure cover the cost that will be incurred in running the gas distribution system.
+CAPEX is a category of expenses that results from the project’s design stage to the commissioning stage.
+At the same time, operating expenditures cover the cost incurred in running the gas distribution system.

 5 Conclusion

-Natural gas can be transported in its gaseous state (NG or CNG) or liquid state (LNG).
-Natural gas can be transported by ocean vessels/Ship, Special Tubes/Pressure Vessels mounted on Trucks and pipelines.
+Natural gas can be transported in its gaseous state (NG or CNG) or liquid state (LNG) by ocean vessels, Ships, Special Tubes, Pressure Vessels mounted on Trucks, and pipelines.

 6 References